Okeechobee Personal Injury Lawyer

 This is why the DeBerard firm is known on the Treasure Coast for genuine client care.
 When you delegate your case to us, you can breathe and focus on healing, knowing your claim is in capable hands.

 Call Philip DeBerard, Injury Attorney in Okeechobee Today

-For over three decades now, the Okeechobee community trusts Attorney Philip DeBerard for personal injury cases.
+For over four decades now, the Okeechobee community has trusted the Law Offices of Philip DeBerard for personal injury cases.
 They’ve seen our team’s successful track record and true dedication to Floridians.
 Learn how we can serve you, too.
 Get a free consultation with us.
 We don’t charge any fees until we win compensation you deserve.
 Contact us today at 1-800-299-8878.

 Request A Free Case Evaluation